aszepieniec/stark-anatomy/docs/basic-tools.md

  1. Start with the set of integers, and reduce the result of any addition or multiplication modulo a given prime number $p$.
  2. Start with the set of polynomials over a finite field, and reduce the result of any addition or multiplication modulo a given *irreducible polynomial* $p(X)$.
 A polynomial is *irreducible* when it cannot be decomposed as the product of two smaller polynomials, analogously to prime numbers.

  The point is that it is possible to do the arithmetization in a smaller field than cryptographic compilation step, as long as the latter step uses an extension field of that of the former.
-Specifically and for example, [Distaff VM](https://github.com/GuildOfWeavers/distaff) operates over the finite field defined by a 64-bit prime, but the FRI step operates over an extension field thereof in order to target 128 bits of security.
+Specifically and for example, [EthSTARK](https://github.com/starkware-libs/ethSTARK) operates over the finite field defined by a 62-bit prime, but the FRI step operates over a quadratic extension field thereof in order to target a higher security level.

  This tutorial will not use extension fields, and so an elaborate discussion of the topic is out of scope.